 - GOLDEN CELEBRATION* – a whiff of citrus emanates from these rich yellow many-petaled blooms.
 Place it within the mixed border where its canes can mingle with perennials.

-- LD BRAITHWAITE*– large bright crimson blooms with light scent.
+- LD BRAITHWAITE*– large bright crimson blooms with a light scent.
 Can be used as a standard.

-- MARY ROSE – A rich pink with a strong damask fragrance and winsome, old-fashioned look growing on a small 4-foot by 4-foot bush, it flowers early and is one of the last to finish in the fall.
+- MARY ROSE – a rich pink with a strong damask fragrance and winsome, old-fashioned look.
+Grows on a small 4-by-4-foot bush.
+It flowers early and is one of the last to finish in the fall.

 - TESS OF THE D’URBERVILLES* – large, bright crimson deep cups with an old rose fragrance.
 Use two climbing on a pillar.

-- WILLIAM SHAKESPEARE 2000 – the most popular crimson rose with quartered rosettes and old rose scent.
-Quartered means many petals in seried ranks forming a scalloped arrangement.
+- WILLIAM SHAKESPEARE 2000 – the most popular crimson rose with quartered rosettes and an old rose scent.
+“Quartered” means many petals in serried ranks forming a scalloped arrangement.

 *These should be pruned after first flowering to encourage better and quicker repeat flowering.

 Cutting, Conditioning, and Arranging English Roses

 Plunge stems immediately into a pail of water, and then recut under water before conditioning.
 If you leave conditioning roses in the refrigerator, remove apples and pears because these fruits release ethylene, a natural ripening agent that will cause roses to drop their petals.

 Arrange English roses en masse, in a mixed arrangement, or in an arrangement of many shades of one color.
 Or, float roses in a cut glass or silver bowl.